idexus/Sharp.UI/doc/properties.md

     .VerticalOptions(LayoutOptions.Center)
 ```

-To speed up defining the interface, some common properties are placed directly as constructor arguments
+Additionally, some common properties can be set directly as constructor arguments for even faster definition of the interface.
+Here is an example using a constructor argument to set the text property on a `Label`:

 ```cs
 new Label("This is a test")
 ```

-You can set the property value depending on the device idiom, platform, or app theme
+`Sharp.UI` also provides a way to set property values based on device idiom, platform, or app theme.
+Here is an example of setting the font size and text color of a `Label` based on the current device or theme:

 ```cs
 new Label("Hello")